Akron Children's Logo

 • using small-group settings when possible

-Finding the best strategy for students with FAS may take time.
-Assessing students' unique strengths, praising them for their efforts, and providing a supportive environment can go a long way toward helping kids and teens with fetal alcohol syndrome do their best in school.
+• Finding the best strategy for students with FAS may take time.
+Assessing their unique strengths, praising them for their efforts, and providing a supportive environment can go a long way toward helping them do their best in school.

 Lea este articulo en Español